Tony Mazzocchi: Marriage and family

 Mazzocchi was married twice.
 His marriages to Rose Alfonso and Susan Lynn Kleinwaks ended in divorce.
 He had one son and five daughters.
 In his later years, Mazzocchi lived with Katherine Isaac at his home in Washington, D.C.

 Death

 Mazzocchi was diagnosed with pancreatic cancer in the spring of 2002.
 He died of the disease at his home in Washington, D.C., on October 5, 2002.

 Legacy and honors

 After several mergers, OCAW became part of the United Steelworkers of America.
 The Steelworkers' Tony Mazzocchi Center for Health, Safety and Environmental Education in Pittsburgh, Pennsylvania, was dedicated to him.
+The Tony Mazzocchi Archive, housed at the Rutgers Labor Center, opened in June 2026.